odoyoninah/odoyoninah/README.md

 ### Hi there 👋 I'm Ninah

 ### About Me
-Ninah is a full-stack developer open to learning new things and getting involved in new languages.Always open to new experiences.
+Ninah is a Full-Stack developer with a bachelors in Economics and Statistics from The University Of Nairobi .I'm open to learning new things and getting involved in new languages and always open to new experiences.

 ### Current Project
 - 🔭 I’m currently working on intergration of different programming languages Python,Django,JavaScript,Angular,C++